tidy-finance/website/docs/32_univariate_sorts.md

 # Univariate portfolio sorts

-In this chapter, we dive into portfolio sorts - one of the most widely used statistical methodologies in empirical asset pricing.
+In this chapter, we dive into portfolio sorts, one of the most widely used statistical methodologies in empirical asset pricing.
 The key application of portfolio sorts is to examine whether one or more variables can predict future excess returns.
 In general, the idea is to sort individual stocks into portfolios, where the stocks within each portfolio are similar with respect to a sorting variable, such as firm size.
 The different portfolios then represent well-diversified investments that differ in the level of the sorting variable.
 You can then attribute the differences in the return distribution to the impact of the sorting variable.
 We start by introducing univariate portfolio sorts (which sort based on only one characteristic).
 Later, we tackle bivariate sorting.

 A univariate portfolio sort considers only one sorting variable $x_{t-1,i}$.
 Here, $i$ denotes the stock and $t-1$ indicates that the characteristic is observable by investors at time $t$.
 The objective is to assess the cross-sectional relation between $x_{t-1,i}$ and, typically, stock excess returns $r_{t,i}$ at time $t$ as the outcome variable.
 To illustrate how portfolio sorts work, we use estimates for market betas from the previous chapter as our sorting variable.

 ## Data preparation